mlcommons/inference/vision/medical_imaging/3d-unet-kits19/README.md

 ## Calibration Set

-The calibration set is tentatively determined to have 20 images listed in [Calibration set](meta/calibration_cases.json).
+The calibration set is determined to have 20 images listed in [Calibration set](meta/calibration_cases.json).
 They are randomly selected from the training set used in [MLPerf-Training 3D-UNet](https://github.com/mlcommons/training/blob/master/image_segmentation/pytorch).
 None of the image in the calibration set is included in the inference set.

 ## License